georust/rinex/README.md

 * [`crx2rnx`](crx2rnx/) is a CRINEX decompression program (Compact RINEX to RINEX)
 * [`sinex`](sinex/) SNX dedicated core library

-* [`rinex-cli`](rinex-cli/) is a command line application that intends to expose all the core libraries capacities to the end user, in an easy-to-use and efficient fashion.
+* [`rinex-cli`](rinex-cli/) is a command line application to process RINEX data and make use of this library.
+It can perform some `teqc` operations and perform Differential analysis.
-It can be used to analyze files or perform some of the `teqc` operations, RINEX post processing with this tool is currently under development.

 * [`ublox-rnx`](ublox-rnx) is an application (CLI) that connects to a `Ublox` receiver and generates RINEX data quickly & easily.